gmm97/Personal-Site/src/pages/ProjectDescriptionPages/Project_Pages/personal-site.md

 Well, I would post a link to this site but that would be a bit pointless, right?

-Anyways, I've had some experience in making traditional websites with HTML, CSS and plain Javascript before.
-But it isn't just that ReactJs is way easier to get a handle on (it is, by the way), and it isn't really about terms like the _virtual dom_ that people keep throwing around either.
-I find React amazing because of how _easy_ it makes your life!
+Anyways, I've had some experience in making traditional websites with HTML, CSS and plain Javascript before, but I wanted to find out why React is so popular among front-end developers.
+All those terms like the _virtual dom_ that people kept throwing around didn't help me understand the power of React one bit!
+After developing this website (and some other projects) using React, I can confidently say that I find React amazing because of how _easy_ it makes life!
 Specifically, with regards to the following:

 - It is _so_ much easier to structure your files.
 React works with rendering JSX components on the screen - JSX is "Javascript React", a blend of HTML and Javascript arranged into components which you render onto the screen.
 This ensures you don't normally run into the problem with poorly-structured code causing your HTML elements to be affected by different chunks of vanilla Javascript from different files.
 You lose a bit of flexibility in the way you can structure your projects, but you gain so much peace of mind knowing that everything you need is right in front of you :)